PayPal NVP API Basics

 - Invoke an API operation, such as

-- Invoke additional API operations after receiving the buyer's permission on PayPal, for example,
+- Invoke additional API operations after receiving the customer's permission on PayPal, for example,

 The following diagram shows the execution flow between your website and PayPal: